microbit-foundation/mbedos-microbit-v2-starter/README.md

   `nrf52_microbit_v1_47`: These board versions do not really need a new target and are the same as the `nrf52_microbit_v1_43`
 - `nrf52_microbit_v2`: This is essentially the same as `nrf52_microbit_v1_43`,
-  but since the board is only manufactured in the `S` variant, only contains the LSM motion sensor (no FXOS), so it's useful to use this target name to be able to do conditional compilation.
+  but since the board is currently only manufactured in the `S` variant, only contains the LSM motion sensor (no FXOS), so it's useful to use this target name to be able to do conditional compilation.
+- `nrf52_microbit_v2_nosd`: V2 target without including SoftDevice (Nordic
+  Bluetooth stack).

 The version of the board can be seen on the silkscreen at the back, near the right side of the edge connector.